-Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005(c), 24 CFR 984.101(d)]
+Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005(c)]

 HUD permits the PHA to terminate assistance under a number of other circumstances.
 It is left to the discretion of the PHA whether such circumstances in general warrant consideration for the termination of assistance.
-As discussed further in section 12-II.E., the Violence against Women Act prohibits PHAs from considering incidents of, or criminal activity directly related to, domestic violence, dating violence, sexual assault, stalking, or human trafficking as reasons for terminating the assistance of a victim of such abuse.
+As discussed further in section 12-II.E, the Violence against Women Act of 2013 explicitly prohibits PHAs from considering incidents of, or criminal activity directly related to, domestic violence, dating violence, sexual assault, or stalking as reasons for terminating the assistance of a victim of such abuse.

-Additionally, per 24 CFR 984.101 (d), PHAs are no longer permitted to terminate assistance to a family due to the family's failure to meet its obligations under the Family Self-Sufficiency (FSS) contract of participation.
+The PHA will not terminate a family's assistance because of the family's failure to meet its obligations under the Family Self-Sufficiency program.